Eugène Carrière: Biography

 The eighth of nine children of an insurance salesman, Carrière was born at Gournay-sur-Marne (Seine-Saint-Denis) and brought up in Strasbourg, where he received his initial training in art at the Ecole Municipale de Dessin as part of his apprenticeship in commercial lithography.
 In 1868, while briefly employed as a lithographer, he visited Paris and was so inspired by the paintings of Peter Paul Rubens in the Louvre that he resolved to become an artist.
 His studies under Alexandre Cabanel at the Ecole des Beaux-Arts were interrupted by the Franco–Prussian War, during which he was taken prisoner.
-In 1872–3 he worked in the studio of Jules Chéret.
+In 1872–73 he worked in the studio of Jules Chéret.
 In 1878 he participated in the Salon for the first time, but his work went unnoticed.
 The following year he ended his studies under Cabanel, married Sophie Desmonceaux (with whom he would have seven children) and moved briefly to London where he saw and admired the works of J.M.W.
 Turner.
 Success eluded him for a number of years after he returned to Paris and he was forced to find occasional employment, usually with printers to support his growing family.
 Between 1880 and 1885 his brother Ernest (1858–1908), a ceramicist, arranged part-time work for him at the Sèvres porcelain factory.
 There he met Auguste Rodin who became and remained a very close friend.

 At the Salon of 1884 one of Carrière’s paintings received an honourable mention, and the influential art critic Roger Marx became a champion of his work.
 Thereafter, Carrière found friends in most of the important artists, critics, writers and collectors of his time.
 He was a founding member of the Société Nationale des Beaux-Arts and of the Salon d’Automne (of which he was named honorary president).
-He played an influential role as an art teacher at Académie de La Palette and also exhibited with the Libre Esthétique in Brussels (in 1894, 1896 and 1899), the Munich Secession (in 1896, 1899, 1905 and 1906) and the Berlin Secession in 1904, with works including Sleep (1890), the celebrated portrait of Paul Verlaine (1891, Luxembourg), Maternity (1892, Luxembourg), Christ on the Cross (1897), and Madame Menard-Dorian (1906).
+He played an influential role as an art teacher at Académie de La Palette.
+One of his students was Charles Edmond Kayser.
+He exhibited with the Libre Esthétique in Brussels (in 1894, 1896 and 1899), the Munich Secession (in 1896, 1899, 1905 and 1906) and the Berlin Secession in 1904, with works including Sleep (1890), the celebrated portrait of Paul Verlaine (1891, Luxembourg), Maternity (1892, Luxembourg), Christ on the Cross (1897), and Madame Menard-Dorian (1906).

 Carrière died from throat cancer in 1906.
 The cultural world of Paris, from Georges Clemenceau to young artists such as Francis Picabia, was present at his funeral, where Rodin spoke of his "arresting ideas, expressed urgently and with a new clarity, undimmed by his suffering".
 Carrière's last words, recorded by his children, were: "Aimez-vous avec frénésie." ("Love each other wildly.")

 The Société Nationale des Beaux-Arts and the Salon d’Automne in 1906, as well as the Ecole Nationale des Beaux-Arts and the Libre Esthétique in 1907, held major retrospective exhibitions of Carrière's work.